#SciFund Challenge Class

 Part 3: Thinking About Your Own Videos

 You already went through our awesome Audience First guide, right?
 Well, if you haven't, you'll need to do so now, as we build on that material from here on out.
+You'll also need our Audience First worksheet for video.

 The purpose of your video is to cause a (small) change in behavior